Ella Rhodes (she/her)

 Owner

-Ella has been working with ceramics for seven years, and graduated from RMIT with a Bachelor of Fine Art (Ceramics) in 2021.
+Ella has been working with ceramics since 2017, and graduated from RMIT with a Bachelor of Fine Art (Ceramics) in 2021.
 She is particularly inspired by artists such as Leah Kaplan and Sharon Brill for their sculptural processes using porcelain, and is drawn to the fluidity and lines within nature and the human body.
 She loves to push porcelain beyond its material capabilities as this allows for the natural folding and cracking of the clay body in her sculptural works.
 Ella loves the challenge of a new form, and the sense of accomplishment that comes from mastering it.

 Ami Fujiu (she/her)